 Note: many of the women are not escaping violence, many of them are.
 Many of them come to refuge in their cars.
 They are at refuge for a variety of reasons, primary of which is to seek change or respite from their lives.

-We have built up a strong relationship over time, and we communicate regularly (via Facebook Messenger).
+The coordinator and I have built up a strong relationship over time, and we communicate regularly (via Facebook Messenger).
 She communicates any situations, or needs, that she thinks I/the Aunties may need to know about.
 I take her lead in all things, and there is little we don’t talk about.
 If you have any questions for her, I will relay them for you.
 Other needs are relayed to me via the Refuge staff on the odd occasion that I’m able to see them.

 When you read this list, it is likely that you will think that quite a number of things could be sourced by going to large chain stores, and approaching them for goodwill.
 One of the reasons that neither the co-ordinator nor I are keen on this is that once you do that, once it becomes “big”, the Refuge is more vulnerable to attack.
 Big time sponsorship is not likely to be something we look at, so please bear that in mind.
 I also don’t have time to approach these companies.
 If, however, you want to approach smaller shops/retail outlets for anything, just go ahead and do that, that’s fine!
 If you’re going to do it in writing, please email draft to me first to look over.

 Cooking Lessons: We’re always on the look out for women to join the cooking lesson roster.
 These are held on Tuesdays from 12-2.
 If you’re interested, let me know and I’ll put you in touch with the co-ordinator.

 To go along with these, we need household appliances such as blender, blender sticks/whizzes, slow cooker etc to teach the ladies how to make soups, and home cooked easy meals.